 Here are some technical details for those interested.
 Bogo plugin assigns one language per post.
 It plays nice with WordPress – Bogo does not create any additional custom table on your database, unlike some other plugins in this category.
 This design makes Bogo a solid, reliable and conflict-free multilingual plugin.

-Install language files
+Install language packs

-Select your language for admin screen (dashboard)
+Select your language for admin screen

-Translate posts and pages
+Translate your posts and pages

-Add a language switcher to your site
+Add language switcher widgets

 <?php echo do_shortcode( '[bogo]' ); ?>